Updated on 3/24/21

 In the long run, Catchings says it’s key to “maintain a preventative instead of a reactive mindset.
 Life, work, and relationships can be stressful, but you are in control, and by taking care of yourself, you can make a difference.”

 If you’re experiencing stress, Catchings suggests the following tips for taking care of yourself:

-- Look for a therapist
+- Look for an in-person or online therapist

 - Practice reframing

 - Talk to someone you trust